kubeflow/website/content/docs/pipelines/sdk/sdk-overview.md

 Below is a more detailed explanation of the above diagram:

 1. Find the YAML file that defines the reusable component.
-For example, use one of the components listed in the [index of reusable components](/docs/pipelines/reusable-components/).
+For example, take a look at the [reusable components and other shared resources](/docs/examples/shared-resources/).

 1. Use
   [`kfp.components.load_component_from_url`](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.components.html#kfp.components.load_component_from_url)